FormShantonu/NodeJs/node_interview_note.md

 * Benefits:
   1. Asynchronous operations: Efficiently handles tasks without blocking the main process.
   2. Scalability: Can handle high loads by distributing event processing across multiple processes or machines.
-  3. Modularity: Encourages the development of loosely coupled, reusable components.
-  4. Real-time updates: Enables applications to respond immediately to changes in data or user interactions.
+  3. Real-time updates: Enables applications to respond immediately to changes in data or user interactions.

 * Key components:
   1. Event emitter : A machanism that generates and emits events.
   2. Event listener : A function that is executed when a specific event occurs.
   3. Event queue : A data structure that stores events waiting to be processed.
   4. Event loop : A machanism that continuously checks the event queue and executes the appropriate listeners.

-* Event in Node js:
-  1. Core concept : Events are signals that indicate a change in the state of an object or system.

 * Event Types :
-  1. System events: Triggered by the operating system Node.js environment (e.g., 'exit', 'error').
+  1. System events: e.g., 'exit', 'error'.
   2. Custom events: Created by developers to represent specific actions or conditions within their applications.

 * Event listeners: